-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 And when Charmed premiered in October 1998, it was an immediate hit for The WB and its highest-rated debut ever, with the Power of Three joining the struggling network's line-up of strong young women that included Buffy Summers, Felicity Porter and Joey Potter.

-"Charmed is a perfect postfeminist girl-power show," Milano told EW of the response to the show.
+"Charmed is a perfect postfeminist girl-power show," Milano told EW of the response to the series.
 "Even independent of their special powers, these women are strong, but they're still feminine and accessible."

-Executive producer Brad Kern credited the success of the show largely to the chemistry of the starring trio in an E! special, saying, "I think that we kind of caught lightning in a bottle with the girls and their chemistry.
+Executive producer Brad Kern credited the success of the show largely to the chemistry of the starring trio, saying in an E! special, "I think that we kind of caught lightning in a bottle with the girls and their chemistry.
 I like to think that we maintained it with good stories and good scripts and good production.
 But it starts out with the girls."

 In the same special, Milano gushed, "I feel that we're incredibly lucky that the three of us found each other.
 We all have horses so we all have things that are in common.
 Holly and I keep our horses at the same ranch so we go riding all the time together and we're very similar and, um, very close, we're blessed in that way.
 It's like a big slumber party every day.
 We giggle a lot."